austin-rt/useCallback/README.md

 </details>
 </br>

-So... _what's a developer to do?_
+_So ...what's a developer to do?_

 ---

-The simplest and preferred solution would be to 'include it,' i.e., move the `getBookDetails` function definition inside the `useEffect`.
+The simplest and preferred solution would be to 'include it,' that is, move the `getBookDetails` function definition inside the `useEffect`.
 This adheres to an Object-Oriented Programming principal known as [Encapsulation](https://stackify.com/oop-concept-for-beginners-what-is-encapsulation/).

-What if we need to call the function elsewhere?
+But let’s say we know we need to call the function elsewhere.
 Should we redefine it later?
-That's not very DRY of us.
-So let's see React's other suggestion in the above warning.
+That’s not very DRY of us.

-Let's change our dependency array to include our function reference.
+Let’s change our dependency array to include our function reference.
 Your `useEffect` should now look like this.

 ```js
 useEffect(() => {